 GPU Configuration#

-This reference provides technical specifications for GPU allocation, shared memory configuration, and platform-specific limitations for project containers.
+- This page documents the technical specifications for GPU allocation, shared memory, and platform-specific limitations.

-For step-by-step instructions on configuring GPUs, see Configure GPU Settings for Project Container.
+For step-by-step instructions, see Configure GPU Settings for Project Container.

 For GPU configuration in multi-container environments, see Multi-Container Environments (Docker Compose).